exetr/OSWA-Notes/README.md

 - **Maxmium SOIL**: Maximum range where communications link between TX and RX can be physically maintained
 - **Signal Reacquisition SOIL**: Minimum range where RX can successfully reassociate with TX

 Attackers are usually concerned about SR-SOIL, users more concerned about MAX-SOIL.
 SOIL helps to establish the area of coverage of a given device, to determine if there is enough signal leakage that someone may be able to acquire the signal, decode the contents at a higher layer and proceed to sufficiently safe distance to carry out any exploratory, enumatory and exploitary work.
+Once an attacker's connection is dropped (moves beyond MAX-SOIL), he or she will have to get much closer to the AP before reassociation (SR-SOIL)

 #### IEEE 802.11 Channels